HenrikDA/blynk-server/README.md

 Java 8 required.
 (OpenJDK, Oracle)

 # GETTING STARTED
 Right now server uses 2 ports.
-1 port for hardware and another for mobile applications.
-This is done due to lack of security mechanism on Arduino.
+1 port is used for hardware and second one for the mobile applications.
+This is done due to the lack of security mechanism and low resources on microcontroller boards (e.g. Arduino UNO).
-By default mobile application uses 8443 port and is based on SSL/TLS sockets.
+By default, mobile application uses 8443 port and is based on SSL/TLS sockets.
 Default hardware port is 8442 and is based on plain TCP/IP sockets.

 ## Server